-If you have other types of capital such as shares and bonds we would include them in accordance with the our policy and government guidelines.
+If you have other types of capital such as shares or bonds, we would include them in line with the council policy and government guidelines.

-With the information we will then be able to calculate whether or not you need to make a contribution towards your care and support.
+With the information we will then be able to calculate whether or not you need to contribute towards your care and support.

-It is helpful to have your financial information available when the officer calls or to complete the required forms.
+It’s helpful to have your financial information available when the officer calls or to complete any forms that we need.
 This will include things like:

-- details of all bank/building society statements and saving accounts
+details of all bank/building society statements, savings accounts, PEPs, ISAs

-Any recent receipts you may have would also be useful to have such as:
+Any recent receipts you may have for the following would also be useful:

-invoices for privately arranged care purchased directly by you
+invoices for privately arranged care bought directly by you

-- essential purchases to enable care to be provided in your own home.
+essential purchases for care to be provided in your own home

-When completing the financial assessment the total amounts of your income, capital and savings will be added together.
-Certain expenses such as housing costs for a mortgage or rent payments and council tax as well as appropriate disability related expenses will be included if you are living at home.
+When you complete the financial assessment we’ll add together the total amount of your income, capital and savings.
+We will include certain expenses such as housing costs for a mortgage or rent payments and council tax as well as appropriate disability related expenses if you live at home.

-We will also deduct an allowance that represents the minimum income that you are expected to keep for your own personal expenses.
-If you are living at home and have an assessment for a non-residential care service the allowance is called the ‘minimum income guarantee’ and if you are in residential care the allowance is called the personal expense allowance.
+In line with Government guidance we will also deduct an allowance that represents the minimum income that you are expected to keep for your own personal expenses.
+If you live at home and have an assessment for a non-residential care service, the allowance is called the minimum income guarantee.
+If you are in residential care, the allowance is called the personal expense allowance.